-Purchase Commitments-At February 2, 2013 and January 28, 2012, we had outstanding purchase orders to acquire merchandise from vendors of \$120.4 million and \$87.2 million.
+Purchase Commitments-At February 1, 2014 and February 2, 2013, we had outstanding purchase orders to acquire merchandise from vendors of \$132.6 million and \$120.4 million.
 We have an option to cancel these commitments with no notice prior to shipment, except for certain private label purchase orders in which we are obligated to repay contractual amounts upon cancellation.

 Litigation-We are involved from time to time in claims, proceedings and litigation arising in the ordinary course of business.
 We have made accruals with respect to these matters, where appropriate, which are reflected in our consolidated financial statements.
-For some matters, the amount of liability is not probable or the amount cannot be reasonable estimated and therefore accruals have not been made.
-We may enter into discussions regarding settlement of these matters, and may enter into settlement agreements, if we believe settlement is in the best interest of the Company's shareholders.
+For some matters, the amount of liability is not probable or the amount cannot be reasonably estimated and therefore accruals have not been made.
+We may enter into discussions regarding settlement of these matters, and may enter into settlement agreements, if we believe settlement is in the best interest of our shareholders.